patrickwick/binutils/README.md

 * rejects input if program header loads a subset of a section.
 It has to load entire sections.
 * ELF to ELF copying only, raw and hex output support will be added later

+### Current Zig Limitations

+Zig objcopy currently has strict limitations:

+* all input file sections must be ordered ascending by file offsets
+* target endianness must match native endianness
+* no section or program header can be relocated, meaning:
+    * shstrtab must be the last section, otherwise adding a new section name may corrupt the headers or section content (undected corruption?)
+    * changing section alignment may corrupt headers that are not relocated by shifting sections contents into the header offset due to increased alignment
+    * sections cannot be resized
+    * sections cannot be reordered
+* testing is difficult due to scattered use of the file system and nested code
+* -j / --only-section and --pad-to are not supported for ELF to ELF copying
+* no support for multiple single character arguments with single dash, e.g. `-gS`

+There are many possible optimizations that won't be done before the existing zig objcopy ELF to ELF feature set without the limitations is achieved.
+Input file modifications are avoided as much as possible, i.e.: sections and headers are only relocated when necessary.